lukso-network/LIPs/LSPs/LSP-0-ERC725Account.md

 }
 ```

 If the account delegates its universal receiver functionality to another smart contract, this smart contract address MUST be stored under the data key attached above.
-This call to this contract is performed when the `universalReceiver(bytes32,bytes)` function of the account is called and can react on the whole call regardless of typeId.
+This call to this contract is performed when the `universalReceiver(bytes32,bytes)` function of the account is called and can react on the whole call regardless of the typeId.

 Check [LSP1-UniversalReceiver] and [LSP2-ERC725YJSONSchema] for more information.